AleshaOleg/holy-grail-markup/README.md

  - [BEM Platform](https://en.bem.info/platform/)
  - BEM CSS with [grid](https://github.com/vivid-web/flexbox-grid-sass)
 - [CSS Modules](https://github.com/css-modules/css-modules)
-- waithing for React css-in-js
+- css-in-js (React), and ITCSS will be added soon!

 ## Statistics
 You can see statistics for each of example [here](https://github.com/AleshaOleg/holy-grail-markup/blob/master/STATISTICS.md).